cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="c" code=my_include %}

-Looking back, it really makes sense that such a capable language as C has the ability to implement both [object-oriented](http://www.planetpdf.com/codecuts/pdfs/ooc.pdf) and [functional paradigms](http://blog.charlescary.com/?p=95).
+Looking back, it really makes sense that such a versatile language as C has the ability to implement both [object-oriented](http://www.planetpdf.com/codecuts/pdfs/ooc.pdf) and [functional](http://blog.charlescary.com/?p=95) paradigms.
 You can find quite a few articles on function pointers in C and I urge you to read more if interested (e.g. [here](http://c.learncodethehardway.org/book/ex18.html)).

-On the other hand, higher order functions have been around from the dawn of functional programming so it’s not really a surprise that one can find them in all the usual suspects like Lisp, Haskell, Erlang, Clojure, Scala etc.
+On the other hand, higher order functions have been around from the dawn of functional programming so it’s not really unexpected to find them in all the usual suspects like Lisp, Haskell, Erlang, Clojure, Scala etc.

-It may come as a surprise to some that JavaScript, the language people love to hate, has higher order functions as well.
-For me, it's the second language I've found higher order functions in.
+It may come as a surprise to some, however, that JavaScript, the language people love to hate, has higher order functions as well.
+As for me, it's the second language in which I've encountered higher order functions.

 ## JavaScript functions

-JavaScript has some really interesting concepts explained really well by [Douglas Crockford](http://www.crockford.com/).
-All objects in Javascript are essentially maps of key-value pairs, where the values can be functions as well as other [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects):
+JavaScript has some really interesting concepts explained remarkably well by [Douglas Crockford](http://www.crockford.com/).
+All objects in JavaScript are essentially maps of key-value pairs, where the values can be functions as well as other [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects):

 {% capture my_include %}var obj = new Object();
 obj.a = 1;